Upper Cervical Spine Injury

 Surgical Treatment of Cervical Spine Injury

-With increased choice of implants and gadgets and development of better surgical approaches & techniques, surgery is playing a greater role in management of cervical injuries as compared to earlier times.
+With the increased choice of implants and gadgets and development of better surgical approaches & techniques, surgery is playing a greater role in the management of cervical injuries as compared to earlier times.

 There is still controversy about the optimal time to perform surgery, particularly in patients with neurologic deficits.
 Advocates of early surgery point at the two benefits of earlier surgery